network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/set_temporal_id.rst

 **Description**

-Label a group of samples with the same temporal ID according to the desired temporal scale.Temporal ID identifies which time period a sample belongs to.
+Label a group of samples with the same temporal ID according to the desired temporal unit and step.Temporal ID identifies which time period a sample belongs to.

 **Usage**

-.. py:function:: data_preprocessing.set_temporal_id(data, column_identifier = None,temporal_scale ,verbose = 0)
+.. py:function:: data_preprocessing.set_temporal_id(data,column_identifier=None,unit = 'temporal ID',step = 1,verbose = 0):

 **Parameters**